How to use a planner as a busy mom.

 With a reasonable planner we can manage our expectations and our attitude because our responsibilities are in front of our face for us to see, remember, and evaluate, not just rattling around in our head.

-When we’re working from a regular planning rhythm, we’re not operating at the edge of our emotional resilience.
+When we’re working from a regular rhythm, we’re not operating at the edge of our emotional resilience.
 Without a plan, we’re using up too much of our bandwidth thinking the same things over and over again so we don’t lose them – then we don’t have the mental and emotional resources to properly process and respond to the real life in front of us.

 Perfectionists want all or nothing, they go through boom and bust cycles, and while seeking perfection often end in paralyzation.

-The goal isn’t a perfect and pristine planner and a planning system with planning habits that allows us to control our lives so our plans always work out.
+The goal isn’t a perfect and pristine planner and a planning system with habits that allows us to control our lives so our plans always work out.

-A planner is a tool.
 When tools are used, they get dull, dirty.
 They deteriorate.
 Tools need upkeep.
 There’s no planner you can choose or habit you can install that will undo or prevent that reality.
 Instead, we work with reality and acknowledge that our planner is a working document, never finalized, never perfect.

 A planner is a filtering tool.
 Filters get clogged and become useless if they aren’t cleaned out regularly.
 So it is with planners.